atom/github/docs/rfcs/XXX-pull-request-review.md

 Similarly, are there any ways we can encourage empathy within the review authoring process?
 Can we encourage reviewers to make positive comments or demonstrate humility and open-mindedness?

-_Questions I expect to resolve throughout the implementation process:_
+### Questions I expect to resolve throughout the implementation process

 Review comment positioning within live TextEditors will be a tricky problem to address satisfactorily.
 What are the edge cases we need to handle there?